zetolhousa/zetolhousa.github.io/content/posts/my-dotfile-favorites.md

 alias gitp='git pull'
 alias gitch='git checkout'
 ```
-There are my goto aliases on a daily basis. `cls` is probably my most used, can't live without it.
+These are my goto aliases on a daily basis. `cls` is probably my most used, can't live without it.
 If on a remote host I still do `alias cls='clear'` and go about doing my work on that host 😂 that's how much I need it.

 Some other zsh configurations I have:
 + powerlevel10K theme